bcecilio/bcecilio/README.md

 - ⚡ Fun fact: ...
 -->
 - 🇺🇸  I'm an iOS developer from the U.S.
-- 🌱  I’m currently learning: Javascript & SwiftUI (iOS framework)
+- 🌱  I’m currently learning: Javascript & SwiftUI
 - 📫  How to reach me: contact me through my website or email!